-• The Examinations Officer, Emma Green, to liaise with the senior member of staff responsible for the department and other members of staff in the department to ensure all necessary deadlines are adhered to.
+• The Examinations Officer, Emma Green, to liaise with the senior member of staff that is linked to the department and other members of staff in the department to ensure all necessary deadlines are adhered to.

 4. Invigilators - lack of appropriately trained invigilators or invigilator absence